snur206/reading-notes/301/class10notes.md

 #### Things I want to know more about

-Call stacks and understand erros more so I can further my development in coding.
+Call stacks and understand errors more so I can further my development in coding.